noamteyssier/ClusterDock/README.md

 # Prerequisites

-Clone the ClusterDock repository and initialize scripts
- * this just makes sure everything is pointing to the right place
+Clone the ClusterDock repository and initialize scripts.
+This will make sure everything is pointing to the right place.

 ```bash
 # I recommend putting this in a place you can access easily (~/bin, ~/lib)